We have information you must know before you buy the Murano.

 We will not spam you, and will never sell your email.

-The Murano is named after the glass sculpted in the islands near Venice, known for both its high-tech production methods and its beauty.
+The Murano is named after the glass sculpted in the islands near Venice, known for its beauty as well as for the high-tech methods used in its production.
 In the Nissan Murano, this duality is most obvious in the styling.
 The Murano is designed to blend the look of a car and a truck.
 The top half of the body is sleek like a car, while the bottom half is bulky like a truck.
-Overall, the look is much sleeker than tall wagon-shaped SUVs, yet still rugged.
+Overall, the look is much sleeker than tall box-shaped SUVs.
+At first it looks a bit over the top.
+Get used to it, though, and traditional SUVs start looking boxy and dated.

-Contributing to Murano's muscular styling are the huge 18-inch wheels, which come standard.
+The Murano's huge 18-inch wheels contribute to its muscular styling.
 Sculpted, vertical-stack headlights define the front corners.
-The exotic rear hatchback is made of reinforced plastic because steel won't bend easily in such a complex shape.
+The highly styled rear hatchback is made of reinforced plastic because steel won't bend easily in such a complex shape.
 The windshield and front side windows are tinted green to deflect UV radiation; the rear side and rear windows are near black for privacy.

 As its looks suggest, the Murano is an aerodynamic machine.
 Details in the design help it slip quietly through the air.
 Airflow-improving devices include an underbody engine cover, front and rear tire deflectors, a rear spoiler, and aerodynamic mirrors.
 Combined with the low frontal area and roof, these enhancements increase fuel efficiency and limit wind noise at high speeds.